Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/introduction.rst

 We can choose to show or not the normals of faces and/or vertices using the Face and Vertex tick boxes, under the Normals section.
 In addition, we can define the size of these with Normal Size.

-The Numerics section lets us see some numerical measures of the selected elements on screen:
+The *Numerics* section allows users to see some numerical measures of the selected elements on screen:

 Edge Length
    shows the lenghts, in Blender units, of the selected edges.